aishasalim/readup/README.md

 ## Baseline Features
 - [ ] **Backend:**
   - [x] Set up Express backend and connect to PostgreSQL database.
-  - [ ] Implement database relationships:
+  - [x] Implement database relationships:
-    - [ ] One-to-many: Users and Book Reviews (one user can have many reviews).
+    - [X] One-to-many: Users and Book Reviews (one user can have many reviews).
-    - [ ] Many-to-many: Users and Saved Books (users can save many books, and books can be saved by many users, with a join table).
+    - [X] Many-to-many: Users and Upvotes (many users can have many upvotes).
   - [ ] RESTful API with proper route naming:
     - [x] **GET**: Retrieve books, reviews, and user information.
     - [x] **POST**: Add a new review, save a book to a user’s list.